Indonesian National Revolution: Indian role

+The British Empire assisted the Dutch, however, it departed from the war by November 1946.
+About 600 Muslims in the Indian army defected to fight in favor of Indonesian fighters.

+India defied the air blockade over Indonesia, imposed by the Dutch, during 1947 to 1949 and provided supplies and military equipment to the Indonesian freedom fighters.
+India also stopped the Dutch from using their air space after July 1947.
+In 1948, India invited Indonesians to form a government-in-exile in India if needed.

+In 1949, Jawaharlal Nehru led international resistance by organising a fifteen nation conference, including Australia, against the Dutch.
+It concluded the Dutch military action on Indonesia violated UN charter.

+Nehru also ordered a covert operation which involved Indian military rescuing prime minister Sutan Syahrir and Sukarno out of Indonesia.
+Biju Patnaik carried out this task.

 Internal turmoil

 The internal turmoil happened was called as social revolutions and insurgencies of Communist and Islamist.
 It is argued there were common causes because of general similarity of these separated actions.
 The common causes are extreme polarization of pergerakan and aristocrat groups, the harshness of Japanese requirement for labour and rice; the vacuum of central authority; powerful Islamic sentiment for mass mobilization; and activity of minute semi-underground revolutionary cadres (commonly communist).